Risk-Hub/Hospital-Management-System/README.md

 ## Contributing to the Project

-We appreciate your interest in contributing to this project!
 Follow these simple steps to submit your first Pull Request (PR):

 ### 1. Fork the Repository
 1. Go to the repository's page.